Make Me Famous (2021 film): Domestic Release

+Reception

-Critical reception
+Critical Response

+The website’s consensus reads, “”Make Me Famous” brings notoriety to its subject and his peers while delivering a gritty time capsule of New York City's art scene before it was gentrified.”

 The Hollywood Reporter wrote "The first half of the project breathlessly divulges as much information about Brzezinski as possible, sketching his character through his makeshift community’s vision.
 There is a straightforward tone, an uncomplicated visual style, and a focus on the interviewees’ stories and ideas, which occasionally take one too many tangents.
 Suddenly it all changes, and Make Me Famous adopts a true-crime quality."

 The Guardian called the film a "touching documentary revisits the grimy Manhattan of the 70s and 80s in search of long-lost painter Edward Brezinski."

+Artforum called the film a "brilliantly digressive structure for a feature-length movie...remarkably loving and deeply empathetic conjuring for which Vincent should be commended, the conceit of this picture, what has indeed sold it so successfully to audiences, is how its protagonist is ultimately a surrogate, a blank upon which we can project the full spectrum of desire and dread that circulates through creative ambition like the lifeblood of culture.”

+Box Office

+The opening weekend Box Office Gross was $5757 across 5 screenings.
+Domestically, the film earned $51,809 with an eventized theatrical model and in the UK earned $4572 on two screens.

+The Numbers which tracks film box office revenue lists the film with milestones in all-time records for Limited Release Movies.